Osaka Castle

 4F Toyotomi Hideyoshi and His Era

-Exhibits are changed approximately every two months.
+Exhibits inside the museum are changed approximately every two months.

 3F Toyotomi Hideyoshi and His Era

-Exhibits are changed approximately every two months.
+Exhibits inside the museum are changed approximately every two months.

-Restored model of Osaka Castle during the Tokugawa period.
+Tokugawa Period: Restored model of Osaka Castle

 2F Castle Information Corner

-1F Entrance to the Main Keep
+1F Entrance to the Keep

 Osaka Castle Movies